 Commencement is the ceremony in which students participate.
 Students’ names are read and they walk across the stage.However, students do not receive the diploma that day.
 It takes 6-8 weeks after grades are submitted to receive the actual physical diploma.
 The diploma is mailed to the student’s address (the one on file) much later because every grade has to be verified.
 When a student applies, grades are still outstanding.
 If a student does not pass a course they need, then they are not eligible for the diploma.In order to graduate, students must:

 - Receive passing grades in the required courses listed in the Degree Plan of their major.

-Note: Students do not have to participate in the graduation ceremony.If the application for graduation is approved and the student passes their final courses, then they will receive their diploma even if they do not walk at the Commencement ceremony.
+Note: Students do not have to participate in the graduation ceremony.If the application for graduation is approved and the student passes their final courses, then they will receive their diploma even if they do not attend the Commencement ceremony.

-Participation in the Commencement Ceremony:
+Participating in the Ceremony: